sib-swiss/NGS-introduction-training/docs/group_work.md

 * How does the quality of the reads look?
 Anything special about the overrepresented sequences?
 (Hint: [blast](https://blast.ncbi.nlm.nih.gov/) some overrepresented sequences, and see what they are)
 * Did trimming improve the QC results?
 What could be the cause of the warnings/errors in the `fastqc` reports?
 * What are the alignment rates?
-* How do the aligners handle splicing?
 * How are spliced alignments stored in the SAM file?
-* What would be the effect of the aligner if you would be measuring gene expression?
+* Can you find any genes that seem to be differentially expressed?
 (To investigate this you'll need to run [featureCounts](http://subread.sourceforge.net/featureCounts.html)).
-* What is the effect of setting the option `-Q` in `featureCounts` on the comparison between the aligners?
+* What is the effect of setting the option `-Q` in `featureCounts`?

 ### Hints